BlackDice/scent/readme.md

 First argument is the name of the component.
 It helps to identify what are you currently looking at and also to automate some other tasks.
 The resulting variable `cBuilding` is a **factory function** used to create component instance that can hold the data.

 You can completely omit list of properties.
 That is useful for components called **markers**.
+Name for these component should start with some word expressing state, like 'has' or 'is'.

+	cHasRoof = Component 'hasRoof'
-	cIsCollidable = Component 'isCollidable'
+	cIsBulletproof = Component 'isBulletproof'

 Name of the component is available in the read-only property `name`.